-Our system provides a very easy way to define the map of the physical space by using a special "learning" or mapping mode.
+Our system provides a very easy way to define the map of the physical space by using a special "learning" mode.
 A user can walk around the space and add annotations to physical objects.
 The tour creator would create the content on the iCam and beam it to the appropriate physical artifact by pointing at it.
 Arrows can also be placed in the environment to suggest where to go next from each exhibit.
-In this case, the tour creator would find an appropriate location and draw a line where an arrow should appear.
+In this case, the tour creator would find an appropriate location and draw a line where an arrow should appear, where the endpoint of the line indicates the direction of the arrow.
 The creator can also make free hand annotations by using iCam as a pen to mark and produce callouts.
 Additionally, a user can take a snapshot of the current view, use a stylus to draw directly on the display, and then place the annotation back into the environment.
 This is desirable since it may be difficult to control the laser for certain strokes, especially from very far distances.

-Figures 3-6 show the use of a simple content creation interface with iCam.
-The interface consists of a blank note on which the user can place any combination of pictures, text, free-hand writing, or short audio clips.
+Figure 3 (a-d) shows a simple note or content creation interface.
+The interface consists of a blank note where the user can place any combination of pictures, text, freehand writing, or short audio clips.
 The user selects the type of content he wants to add from the toolbar and places it on the note.
 He can insert pictures by looking through a list of image files on the device, enter text by using the handheld's virtual keyboard, add free-hand writing by directly writing on the screen with a finger or stylus, or add an audio note by speaking into the onboard microphone.
-He may also import pre-authored content from a remote computer and attach it to the notes created with iCam.
+If the user chooses, he may also import pre-authored content from a remote computer and attach it to the notes created with iCam.

 During a tour, the iCam displays the annotations and virtual content through the viewfinder while it is pointed toward the relevant parts of the physical space.
 Every user will see the same content from every vantage point, similar to how it would look if it were a physical artifact in the space.
 A user can view all the available annotations in an area by scanning the space with the viewfinder and using the zooming capabilities.
-Knowing the user intent and focus is an important feature in a mobile tour guide and here it is made explicit without needing to infer based solely location.